lonk10/LNS-CUDA/README.md

 **LNS_CUDA**

-Serial and CUDA implementation of a Large Neighbourhood Search for undirect weighted graphs
+Serial and CUDA implementation of a Large Neighbourhood Search for directed weighted graphs

 **Compilation**